 Praxis Score Report.
 An official score report reflecting passing scores on the appropriate pedagogical and content-area assessments are required.
-Teacher candidates submit passing scores on the basic skills assessment ONLY for admission into the teacher education program.
-However, teacher education candidates, (BSA, BME, BFA, and BSE) must take the appropriate assessments required for licensure in Arkansas.
-Consult with your advisor to confirm the appropriate pedagogical competence:

-1. edTPA or Principles of Learning and Teaching and 2. the appropriate Praxis II content specific subject area test(s).
+Teacher education candidates must take and submit passing scores for the appropriate assessments required for licensure in Arkansas.
+Consult with your advisor to confirm 1. the appropriate pedagogical competence and 2. the appropriate Praxis content specific subjectarea test(s).
 Registration is available on the ETS website, www.ets.org.
-Registration cutoff dates do exist and students are urged to register for the Praxis II assessments early during the semester of their last enrollment period (see Arkansas State University Praxis II Information Chart on pages 50-52, Appendix G).
+Registration cutoff dates do exist and students are urged to register for the Praxis assessments early during the semester of their last enrollment period (see Arkansas State University Praxis Information Chart on pages 49-51, Appendix F).
 Candidates must access official score reports via their Praxis account.
 This service is free of charge.
 Online score reports will be available to view, print, and download for one calendar year from the score reporting date.
 After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (per request).

-Note: When registering for all Praxis exams, candidates should submit the institutional ASU Code R6011 in order for the score results to be reported to Arkansas State University.
+Note: When registering for all Praxis exams, candidates should submit the institutional A-State Code 6011 in order for the score results to be reported to Arkansas State University.

 Professional Development.
-As of July 03, 2020, candidates must document the completion of professional development.
+As of June 2, 2022, candidates must document the completion of professional development.
 Arkansas IDEAS provides online training and connects K-12 educators with quality DESE-approved professional development and educational opportunities.
 The Record of Learning must be printed as documentation of all required pre-service professional development as listed below:

-- Two (2) hours of child maltreatment training; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of parental involvement; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness
+- Two (2) hours of child maltreatment training; and - Two (2) hours of family and community engagement; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of bullying prevention; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness - Five (5) hours of Code of Ethics

 Arkansas State Police, FBI, and Child Maltreatment Background Checks.
-All first time applicants for teacher licensure and each applicant for his/her first license renewal, shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and
+All first-time applicants for teacher licensure and each applicant for his/her first license renewal shall be required to request a child maltreatment central registry check to be conducted by the Arkansas Department of Human Services as required by Act 1143 of 2011 and complete the electronic Arkansas State Police and

 FBI criminal fingerprint background check as required by Act 1089 of 2015.
-The Child Maltreatment Central Registry background check is handled separately from the criminal history check, using the Child Maltreatment Central Registry Background Check Form on page 54, Appendix H. The applicant shall sign a release of information to the Department of Education and shall be responsible for the payment of a \$10 fee for a child maltreatment background check.
+The Child Maltreatment Central Registry background check is handled separately from the criminal history check, using the Child Maltreatment Central Registry Background Check Information on pages 53-54, Appendix G. The applicant shall sign a release of information to the Arkansas Department of Education and shall be responsible for the payment for the child maltreatment background check.
 The documented maltreatment check and fingerprint background check must be posted on the AELS website prior to students receiving confirmation of their assigned internship school placements.

 All paperwork for the required fingerprint background checks may be secured through the Professional Education Programs Office Licensure Department at Arkansas State University.
 Applicants should follow the instructions given on the Online Payments for ASP and FBI document and print a receipt with the transaction code.
 Applicants will bring the receipt from the online payment and a Government-issued photo ID to the Live Scan Site.
-Live Scan sites for the electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.
-The applicant must complete the DESE Background Check Consent/Fingerprinting Request Form online and submit prior to applying to the Identification Bureau of the Arkansas State Police for a state and nationwide criminal records check, to be conducted by the Federal Bureau of Investigation.
-The background check shall conform to the applicable federal standards and shall include the taking of fingerprints.
+Live Scan sites for electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.

-If electronic fingerprinting is not used or the fingerprints cannot be obtained electronically, the applicant must complete an application and obtain a fingerprint card from the Professional Education Programs Office licensure department.
+If electronic fingerprinting is not used or the fingerprints cannot be obtained electronically, the applicant must complete an application and obtain a fingerprint card from the Professional Education Programs Office.